Kintyre/ksconf/docs/source/cmd_check.rst

 That's right, line 7 contains the stanza ``myapp:total:junk`` that doesn't have a closing ``]``.
-How Splunk handle this?
-It ignores the broken stanza header completely and therefore ``TRANSFORMS-drop`` gets added to the ``myapp:web:access`` sourcetype and very likely going to start loosing data.
+How Splunk does handle this?
+It ignores the broken stanza header completely and therefore ``TRANSFORMS-drop`` gets added to the ``myapp:web:access`` sourcetype, which will likely result in the loss of data.

 Splunk also ignores entries like this: